Autauga County, Alabama: Government

-The sheriff of Autauga County is Joe Sedinger (R).
+The sheriff of Autauga County is Mark Harrell (R).
 The Revenue Commissioner for the county is Kathy Evans (R), the Probate Judge is Kim Kervin (R), the Circuit Clerk is Deb Hill (R), the Circuit Judge is Ben Fuller (R), the District Attorney is Randall Houston (R) and the District Judge is Joy Booth (R).

 The legislature is the county commission which consists of five members all of whom are elected from single member districts.
 The current Commissioners are: